Skip to content ↓

 Rainham Mark Grammar School’s career education and guidance policy, in keeping with the ethos of the school, seeks to foster wellbeing, promote success and unlock the potential of our students.
 We seek to deliver on the July 2021 Department for Education Careers Strategy.
 Some of our strategies are outlined below.

-• Students embark on their discovery of careers in year 7, with a STEM Roadshow and a talk from the careers adviser.
+• Students embark on their discovery of careers in year 7, with access to Unifrog, a STEM Roadshow and a talk from the careers adviser.

-• Every year 9 student has a designated careers interview before they choose their GCSE options, as does every year 11 student, working in partnership with CXK to develop first class careers provision.
+• Every year 9 student has attend our Career Fair and has a designated careers interview before they choose their GCSE options, as does every year 11 student, working in partnership with CXK to develop first class careers provision.

 • Sixth Form students benefit from regular visits to employers, apprenticeship providers and universities as well as a yearly trip to the UCAS Exhibition and a two-day Post 18 Careers Event.

-Underpinning all of this is a programme of study, underpinned by Unifrog, in which year 7-13 students complete a range of activities to develop their understanding of careers in the 21st century.
+Underpinning all of this is a programme of study by Unifrog, in which year 7-13 students complete a range of activities to develop their understanding of careers in the 21st century.

 The Careers Team is: